dikshitrishii/Denoising-Images/README.md

 - **Convolution Layers**: Multiple layers with 32 filters each, using 3x3 kernels and ReLU activation.
 - **Skip Connections**: Added to help retain and utilize information from previous layers.
 - **Output Layer**: A convolutional layer with activation to create the final enhanced image.
+- Detailed architecture is provided in report pdf.

 ## How to Run
 1. **Clone the Repository**: